daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-08-23-Gametogenesis-January 2022-DNA-RNA-Extractions.md

 ### Proteinase K Addition

-1. Place 300 uL of that aliquoted supernatant into a new 1.5 mL microcentrifuge tube for extractions.
+1. Place 300 uL of the DNA-RNA shield aliquot into a new 1.5 mL microcentrifuge tube for extractions.
 2. Add 30 µl of PK digestion buffer to each sample tube (1:10 ratio of PK Digestion Buffer:Sample).
 3. Add 15 µl Proteinase K to each sample tube (1:2 ratio of Proteinase K:PK Digestion Buffer).
 4. Vortex for 5-10 seconds and spin down.